 Taking Ollie out of the equation for a moment, seven of the remaining eight coaches all had at least 24 years of head-coaching experience, over 500 career victories, and a lifetime winning percentage above 64.0% at the time they won.
 The other was Tony Bennett (Virginia, 2019) who had a lifetime winning percentage of 72.5% at the time of his title (323-122), and Scott Drew (Baylor, 2021), who is at 64.4%

-It’s worth noting that all eight coaches had also been to the Big Dance multiple times before and seemed unfazed by the added media scrutiny and the increased weight of expectations.
+It’s worth noting that all nine coaches had also been to the Big Dance multiple times before and seemed unfazed by the added media scrutiny and the increased weight of expectations.

 3. March Madness Champions Have Great Point Guards

 It’s hardly a coincidence that nine of the last 12 Tournament MOPs have been guards.
 Guards – and point guards in particular – are the engines that drive college teams.
 They facilitate the offense and set the pace of play.
 In many cases, they’re also the most gifted offensive players on their team.

 Kemba Walker led UConn in scoring when the Huskies won it all in 2011, as did Shabazz Napier in 2014.
 Mario Chalmers (Kansas), Ty Lawson (North Carolina), Russ Smith (Louisville), Josh Hart (Villanova), Joel Berry (North Carolina), and Kyle Guy (Virginia) were also all among the top-two scorers on their respective NCAA championship teams.

 Point guards have always been important in college, but their role has expanded exponentially over the last 20 years with the rise of three-point shooting and a deliberate move away from hand-checking.
 These floor generals now have more space to operate and are putting up the kinds of numbers that would make Pete Maravich blush.
 More often than not, their production is an excellent barometer of just how far their team will advance.